jp2masa/ap-op/README.md

 ####<a href="http://ap-op.tk" target="_blank">Demo Available Here</a>

 ##Node.js
-We used 2 Node.js scripts:
+We used 2 Node.js scripts, to proccess the matches data:

 * The first one was to get matches data (Patch, Match Type, Champion ID, Items and Win/Loss), which separated the data into 10 files, one for each region.
 The data was stored in csv.
 * The second one was to register the number of ocurrences of each item, in each patch (By Item) and in each champion for each patch (By Champion).
 The data was separated into 2 folders and 20 files, 2 for each region (By Champion and By Item).